Mvkarthikeya07/Ipl-win-probability-predictor/README.md

 ✔ encoders.pkl
 ✔ requirements.txt

-🏆 Internship
+🏢 Internship Context

-This project was created as part of my AI/ML Internship at InternPe, focusing on:
+This project was developed during my AI/ML Internship at InternPe.

-Real-time prediction systems

-Flask-based deployment
+The work focused on applying practical machine learning and deployment concepts, including:

+Feature engineering from real-world datasets

+Supervised classification using Random Forest models

+Backend development using Flask

-Model integration
+Real-time ML model integration

+Data-driven decision systems for live prediction scenarios

-Clean user interface design
+Clean UI design for interpretability and usability

+This project represents academic and practical work completed during the internship period, demonstrating the application of machine learning to real-time sports analytics problems.

 🤝 Contributing